The Boatneck

 The boatneck (or bateau neckline) is simple and elegant - or it can be easy-breezy and casual.
 This is a shape that is flattering on virtually everyone!

-In a navy and white horizontal stripe, it's a classic French sailor's jersey; in any color, it's a basic that's worn year-round.
+Or, in a navy and white horizontal stripe, it's a classic French sailor's jersey!
+But in any color, it's a basic that's worn year-round.

 Put it on a dress and add jewelry - it's the perfect backdrop for a long necklace.
 Or put it on a cotton knit top, and it makes your favorite jeans a little bit more classy.